awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2postgresql.steps.createsourcetargetendpoints.md

 # Step 6: Create AWS DMS Source and Target Endpoints<a name="chap-rdsoracle2postgresql.steps.createsourcetargetendpoints"></a>

-While your replication instance is being created, you can specify the source and target database endpoints using the AWS Management Console\.
+While your replication instance is being created, you can specify the source and target database endpoints using the [AWS Management Console](https://console.aws.amazon.com)\.
 However, you can only test connectivity after the replication instance has been created, because the replication instance is used in the connection\.

+1. Sign in to the AWS Management Console, open the [AWS DMS console](https://console.aws.amazon.com/dms/v2), and then choose **Endpoints**\.

 1. Specify your connection information for the source Oracle database and the target PostgreSQL database\.
 The following table describes the source settings\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/sbs/chap-rdsoracle2postgresql.steps.createsourcetargetendpoints.html)